AJ Muhlach

 Adrian Justine Rivera Muhlach is a Filipino pop singer, actor, and a member of the boy band XLR8.
 He starred in the Philippine television drama P.S.
 I Love You in 2011, and Bagets on TV5.

-Muhlach was part of the P-pop group XLR8 which used to perform on Party Pilipinas in GMA Network.
-He's currently part of Viva Artists Agency.
+Before appearing on Bagets Muhlach was part of the P-pop group XLR8, which performed on Party Pilipinas in GMA Network.
+He is currently part of Viva Artists Agency.

+Career

+Sometime in 2008, Vic Del Rosario of VIVA media franchise decided to form a boyband under his recording company VIVA Records, which became known as XLR8.
+Several members joined and left but the last to seal the final eight members was commercial model, aspiring actor and VIVA's contract talent Muhlach.

+In early 2011, Viva Records confirmed that XLR8 members Hideaki Torio and Muhlach would be temporarily leaving the group to film the new TV series Bagets: Just Got Lucky which aired on TV5.
+Because of this, GMA, the channel that is responsible for broadcasting Party Pilipinas, had temporarily suspended the two members from performing at any GMA-sponsored events and allowed them to perform at any non-GMA sponsored events.
+Until the members finished filming the series, substitutes would be taking their places performing on Party Pilipinas.
+MM and MJ were later featured on KMJS in 2016.

+In 2017 Muhlach received his biggest acting break when he was cast as the lead role in the action movie Double Barrel.

 Personal life

 Muhlach is the half-brother of actor Aga Muhlach, and the first cousin of Niño Muhlach, also an actor.
 His father is Alvaro Muhlach (1947–2018).
 He married his girlfriend Anna Mabasa on May 20, 2019.